Pressure builds on Biden to lift transportation mask mandates - NewsBreak

 “…BA.
 2 seems to be a little bit less pathogenic than alpha or delta, but still, with a lot of cases could be sending a lot of people to the hospital, primarily unvaccinated and elderly people,” he said.

 Still, Gostin said that he expected that the Biden administration would not renew their recommendation to extend the transportation mask mandate.
 He said that he has it “on fairly good authority” that unless the U.S. saw an influx of infections related to BA.
-2, “I would fully expect them to go to a mask optional policy.”Here is a breakdown of laws in 47 states that require reciting the Pledge of Allegiance
+2, “I would fully expect them to go to a mask optional policy.”Another Pfizer, Moderna COVID booster gets FDA OK for ages 50-plus

 He acknowledged there is “enormous pressure” both publicly and politically on the administration to lift it, and he later added that “I think that the administration would lose the confidence of the American public if it extended it longer unless they were … a real resurgent pandemic in the United States in mid- to late-April.”